TanStack/table/docs/api.md

   - Defaults to `initialState`
   - This key is used to look for the initial state of a row when initializing the `rowState` for a`data` array.
   - If the value located at `row[initialRowStateKey]` is falsey, `{}` will be used instead.
+- `getSubRows: Function(row, relativeIndex) => Rows[]`
+  - Optional
+  - Must be **memoized**
+  - Defaults to `(row) => row.subRows || []`
+  - Use this function to change how React Table detects subrows.
+You could even use this function to generate sub rows if you want.
+  - By default, it will attempt to return the `subRows` property on the row, or an empty array if that is not found.
+- `getRowPathID: Function(row, relativeIndex) => string`
+  - Optional
+  - Must be **memoized**
+  - Defaults to `(row, relativeIndex) => relativeIndex`
+  - Use this function to change how React Table constructs each row's underlying `path` property.
+  - You may want to change this function if
+  - By default, it will attempt to return the `subRows` property on the row, or an empty array if that is not found.
 - `debug: Bool`
   - Optional
   - A flag to turn on debug mode.